-In contrast, digital marketing requires much more precision when it comes to targeting specific messages to the right audience, and those specifications can often determine which type of digital marketing you should pursue.
+In contrast, digital marketing requires much more precision when targeting specific messages to the right audience, and those specifications can often determine which type of digital marketing you should pursue.

-A digital marketing campaign is only likely to be successful when it’s supported by the website content you’re directing users to.
-If every digital ad or social media post you make is pointing users to the same all-purpose home page, you’ll always struggle to convert visitors into clients or contacts.
+A digital marketing campaign is only likely to succeed when supported by the website content you’re directing users to.
+If every digital ad or social media post you make points users to the same all-purpose home page, you’ll always struggle to convert visitors into clients or contacts.

-Instead, you need to view every campaign—even every specific message—as a single straight path leading from the initial point of promotion to landing pages on your website that are individually customized for that message.
-Car accident ads need to lead to a car accident landing page, divorce social media posts to a divorce services landing page, and so on.
+Instead, it would help if you viewed every campaign—even every specific message—as a single straight path leading from the initial promotion point to landing pages on your website that is individually customized for that message.
+Car accident ads need to lead to a car accident landing page, divorce social media posts to divorce services landing page, and so on.

 Avoid the Ad Hoc

-Digital marketing is a highly skilled profession, and no law firm has ever been well-served by taking a shotgun approach to their marketing efforts.
+Digital marketing is a highly skilled profession, and no law firm has ever been well-served by taking a shotgun approach to its marketing efforts.

 Marketing professionals can help you identify the specific audiences you should be targeting for a given objective, then ensure you’re creating marketing material that’s the best fit for getting those audiences to pay attention and click-through to your website.